BugBuster1701/contao-xing-bundle/INSTALLATION_EN.md

 There are two types of installation.

-* with the Contao-Manager, only for Contao Managed-Editon
+* with the Contao-Manager, for Contao Managed-Editon
-* via the command line, for Contao Standard-Edition and Managed-Editon
+* via the command line, for Contao Managed-Editon

 ## Installation with Contao-Manager